saifali7243/learndevops/README.md

 To simulate an error:

 http://localhost:5000/error

-This increments the error counter.

 🧠 Prometheus Targets

 Visit:

 http://localhost:9090/targets

-Ensure all are UP:
+Ensure all services are UP:

 app